Tejas-K90/Grocery-Management/README.md

-# Grocery-Management<br>
-#Project is mainly based on Frontend Technologies like HTML, CSS, JS and PHP is used for Backend,<br>
-#For database MariaDB service is used.<br>
+# Grocery-Management website on Azure Kuberetes Servicen (AKS)<br>
+### Project Overview <br>

+- **Project Name:** Grocery Management
+- **Group Members:** Tejas Kapade, Srushti Bidaye.
+- **Date:** 29/10/2023

+The **Grocery Management** project is a cloud-based solution that utilizes Azure services to let you do shopping of groceries using web-application deployed on AKS cluster.

 <br>

 ### -----------------------About This Project------------------------------<br>

  *The grocery management project aims to address the following problem statement: "Inefficient and time-consuming grocery shopping processes for consumers and limited inventory control for store owners."
-This project will provide a comprehensive solution to optimize the grocery shopping experience for consumers by developing a user-friendly mobile application that enables them to create and manage shopping lists, find the most cost-effective products, and access real-time inventory information.*<br>
+This project will provide a comprehensive solution to optimize the grocery shopping experience for consumers by developing a user-friendly mobile application that enables them to create and manage shopping lists, find the most cost-effective products, and access real-time inventory information.* <br>

+## Azure Services Used in this Project

+1. **Azure Kubernetes Service (AKS)**: Azure Kubernetes Service (AKS) is a managed Kubernetes container orchestration service in Microsoft Azure for deploying, managing, and scaling containerized applications.

+2. **Azure Load Balancer**: It is a network service that distributes incoming network traffic across multiple virtual machines to ensure high availability, scalability, and reliability for applications hosted in Azure.

+3. **Virtual Machine Scale Set (VMSS)**: It is a service that allows you to deploy and manage a group of identical virtual machines.
+It automatically increases or decreases the number of VM instances in response to changes in demand, helping to ensure high availability, load distribution, and efficient resource utilization for your applications.

+## Code overview
+- Project is mainly based on Frontend Technologies like HTML, CSS, JS and PHP is used for Backend,<br>
+- For database MariaDB service is used,<br>
+- Every file required to run the web-app is in Grocery-Management repository.

 ### -----------------------Clone this Repository---------------------------<br>
 #execute command inside your machine<br>